macarious/predicting_fake_news/README.md

 To predict whether a news article is fake or real, the project will use the following steps:
 1. Open the demo notebook in Google Colab [here](https://githubtocolab.com/macarious/predicting_fake_news/blob/main/fake_news_demo.ipynb).

+2. Save a copy of the notebook on your Google Drive.

-2. Run the notebook by clicking on the "Runtime" tab and selecting "Run all" and the notebook will load the model parameters.
+3. Run the notebook by clicking on the "Runtime" tab and selecting "Run all" and the notebook will load the model parameters.

-3. Enter the title of the news article you want to predict in the input box and run the cell to get the prediction.
+4. Enter the title of the news article you want to predict in the input box and run the cell to get the prediction.

 ## Dataset
 The dataset used in this project is from Kaggle and can be found [here](https://www.kaggle.com/datasets/vikasukani/news-data-set-fake-news-with-python).
 The dataset contains three columns: `title`, `text`, and `label`.
 The `title` column contains the title of the news article and the `text` column contains the text of the news article.
 The `text` column was not used in this project.
 The goal of this project is to predict whether a news article is fake or real using logistic regression.
 The `label` column contains the label of the news article, where `FAKE` indicates that the news article is fake and `REAL` indicates that the news article is real.
 Approximately 50% of the news articles are fake and 50% are real.